henryxiang/java-interview/README.md

 ### Extra Credits

-1. Create unit test for each data access object (DAO) and automate testing during project build process.
+1. Create unit test for each data access object (DAO) method and automate testing during project build process.
 2. Add Spring Security dependency to the project and implement a simple role-based access control to all API URLs.